open-cloud/open-cloud.github.io.old/2_developer.md

 the properties is a dependency structure implied by the relationships between various models.
 Each Observer ensures that actions are executed in an order that is consistent with these dependencies.
-For example, since the Sliver model depends on the Slice model, the Observer guarantees that a Sliver is only added to the System if a corresponding Slice already exists.
+For example, since the Instance model depends on the Slice model, the Observer guarantees that an Instance is only added to the System if a corresponding Slice already exists.

 ### Developing an Observer